Milliard Crib Mattress Review

 ❌ Gets hot in summer.

 As you can see already, the Milliard is definitely not the best crib mattress we've tested.
-In fact, it has one of the lowest scores we've given to a crib mattress in over 13 years!
+It has one of the lowest scores we've given to a crib mattress in over 13 years!

 Coming in at about $55, it does offer an extremely competitive price and might be a good cheap crib mattress for families on a budget.
 While it's not perfect we appreciate the price point and give it a 3.9 out of 5.